michaelpearce21/CI_MS1_DAL/README.md

 All main pages HTML have been tested using the [W3C Markup Validation Service website](https://validator.w3.org/).

-No errors returned on any page, with one wanring on club.html.
+No errors returned on any page, with one warning on club.html.
 This warning related to not using a h1 heading.
-Given the layout and content, it is a design deicison not to use one.
+Given the layout and content, it is a design decision not to use one.
 Screenshots of the validation are below:

 * [Home / Index](docs/validation/home-page-validation.png)
 * [Menu](docs/validation/menu-validation.png)